 T12s are rare these days, especially in high-cost-of-energy coastal regions where they are almost completely gone.

-But if you happen to still use them in your building, here are your steps forward:
+But if you happen to still use them in your building, here are your steps moving forward.

 Consider your budget and goals